Mageacallll/SafeShardTransfer/docs/design/07-project-status.md

 - deterministic experiment infrastructure
 - reproducible failure scenarios

-This provides a stable foundation for deeper evaluation and further design exp
+This provides a stable foundation for deeper evaluation and further design exploration.

 # 13. Experimental Results